 |

-Tests at The Ohio State University performed through NADCA have proven that
+Ohio State University performed through NADCA have proven that

 the topography actually increases the thermal transfer rate.
 The increased surface area resulting from the micro topography allows for increased heat dissipation at the die's surface.
 Increased heat dissipation translates to longer tool life.